themaigod/explainable_gnn/Readme.md

 This command will install the package in the development mode.
 You can directly modify the code in the package.
 Notice that the package is not installed in the site-packages, but in the current directory.
 Another notice is that it may be required to install a higher version of setuptools.

+## Writing Tests for the Modules

+The tests are written in the `eg_tests` directory.
+The tests are written in the `test_*.py` files.
+These files' location is the same as the modules' location.
+The tests have been not written yet, maybe in `hypothesis` style.

 # Introduction